 The Journey to Adulthood curriculum is the core of our youth ministry programming for 6th-12th graders.
 This successful program, developed over the last 20 years in the Episcopal Church, combines elements of Sunday morning church school and evening Youth Group programming into a flexible schedule of opportunities for learning, service, music, worship, and lots of fun.

-The Confirmation Program is a two-year opportunity for youth in grades eight and up to question and explore the foundations of our faith.
-Youth meet in small groups with adult mentors to discuss scripture, explore the Episcopal tradition, and connect it with their lives.
+The Confirmation Program is a one-year opportunity for youth in grades nine and up to question and explore the foundations of our faith.
+Youth meet with clergy and staff to discuss scripture, explore the Episcopal tradition, and connect it with their lives.

-Drama Dreamers Ministry is an opportunity for youth to build relationships and grow in faith as they produce, direct, act, and serve as tech and stage crew for annual productions of Advent Dessert Theater and a spring musical.
-Adults serve as coordinator, music director and tech advisor to support these efforts.
-Recent musical productions have included: Joseph and the Amazing Technicolor Dreamcoat (2017), Jesus Christ Superstar (2016), Godspell (2015), and Fiddler on the Roof (2014).
+C.A.S.T. is an opportunity for youth to build relationships and grow in faith as they produce, direct, act, and serve as tech and stage crew for annual productions of Advent Dessert Theater and a spring musical.
+Adults serve as coordinator, music director, and tech advisor to support these efforts.
+Recent musical productions have included: Joseph and the Amazing Technicolor Dreamcoat, Jesus Christ Superstar, Godspell, and Fiddler on the Roof.